CUBRID Lock Manager

 Write skew T₁, T₂ both read R; each writes a different cell using R both updates pass their pre-condition; together they violate it

-• Lock manager's role: provide the primitive — a lock — that lets a transaction declare "I am reading / writing this object," and arbitrate conflicts (grant, queue, escalate, abort as deadlock victim).
+• Lock manager's role: the lock primitive — "I am reading / writing this object" — plus conflict arbitration (grant, queue, escalate, abort as deadlock victim).

-• Isolation levels (Read Committed, Repeatable Read, Serializable) are tunable trade-offs: which anomalies are tolerated in exchange for more concurrency.
+• Isolation levels (RC / RR / Serializable) are tunable trade-offs: which anomalies you tolerate for more concurrency.

 © 2026 CUBRID Corporation.
 All rights reserved.